My Wonderful Life (film)

-My Wonderful Life (Moje wspaniale zycie) is a 2021 Polish romantic comedy drama film written and directed by Lukasz Grzegorzek.
+My Wonderful Life (Moje wspaniale zycie) is a 2021 Polish romantic comedy drama film written and directed by Łukasz Grzegorzek.
 The film stars Agata Buzek, Jacek Braciak and Adam Woronowicz.
 The film premiered at the 2021 New Horizons Film Festival and later on Polish Film Festival winning Best Director Award.
 My Wonderful Life was released in selected theatres on October 29, 2021, in Poland.
 It premiered internationally on Netflix on February 28, 2022.

 At the 24th Polish Film Awards, My Wonderful Life received five nominations: for Best Film, Best Screenplay, Best Actress (Buzek), Best Actor (Braciak), and Best Supporting Actor (Woronowicz), with Buzek winning award for Best Actress.

 The film was recorded in Nysa, Oleśnica and Prudnik.

 Plot

 The film follows unhappily married woman Joanna 'Jo' Lisiecka who lives with her husband, sons, grandchild and mother with Alzheimer.
 She teaches English in a small-town secondary school and is having a secret love affair with the father of one of her students.